Like a Boss (film)

 Like a Boss is a 2020 American comedy film directed by Miguel Arteta, written by Sam Pitman and Adam Cole-Kelly, and starring Tiffany Haddish, Rose Byrne, and Salma Hayek.

-The plot follows two friends who attempt to take back control of their cosmetics company from an industry titan.
+The plot follows two lifelong friends who fight to take back control of their cosmetics company from an industry titan.

 The film was theatrically released in the United States on January 10, 2020, by Paramount Pictures.
-The film received negative reviews from critics, though the cast received praise.
+It received negative reviews from critics, though the cast received praise.

 Plot

-Two friends with very different personalities run their own beauty company, Mia&Mel.
-Mel is more practical and inventive, while Mia wants to earn her fortune quickly and live a lavish lifestyle.